quakerdocs/quakerdocs/docs/configuration.rst

 Master document
 ----------------
-The master toctree document.
+The master 'table of contents' document.
 This is the document that Quaker will use to generate the table of contents that is shown in the sidebar.
 It will parse the master document and retrieve all table of contents on that page.
 You can specify the master document of your documentation webpage:

 .. code-block:: python